 Investments in vending too

 Thirty-five years is a longtime to be in business.
-Skidmore keeps the momentum going by embracing, instead of resisting new technologies and business lines including new ideas from the third generation — his daughter.
-With new revenue streams and giving back to the community, J&J Vending is poised to be successful well into the future.
+Skidmore keeps the momentum going by embracing, instead of resisting, new technologies and business lines including new ideas from the third generation - his daughter.
+With new revenue streams and giving back to the community, J&J Vending is poised to be successful in the future.